-The 63 Best Health & Fitness Apps
+The 63 Best Health and Fitness Apps of 2012

 Need a nutritionist to answer questions at the supermarket?
 Perhaps a personal trainer for running a first-time 5K?
 Or surely a shrink to talk out that fear of flying?
 We’ve rounded up the 63 best apps* that offer these services and much, much more.
 Check out the list — organized by category — and download a step to living healthily, appily ever after.
 (Listed in no particular order.)

 Vitogo.
 What good is a personal trainer that doesn’t fit in a gym bag?
 Customized workout programs guide users through exercises with tips and videos.
 Whether the goal is losing weight, building muscle, or increasing endurance, Vitogo’s got it covered.
 Available on the iPhone, iPod touch, and iPad.

 CardioTrainer.
 Follow the yellow brick road — or just use the GPS on this app, which lets users track just about every detail of their workout.
 The product comes with a pedometer and workout playlists and provides instant feedback through voice notifications.
 But don’t forget about fun: Compete against other exercisers in a game called “Move Your Bot.”
 Available for free on Android.

 JEFIT.
 Sometimes the hardest part of a workout is just getting to the gym, and JEFIT understands that.
 Beginners are welcome to try this app that lets users create a workout schedule, track their progress, and search for new exercises.
 Available for free on the iPhone, iPod touch, iPad, and Android.